 - Mexican Peso (MXN)

-If you are traveling to Cuba from the US, make sure to exchange your US dollars for Euros or Pounds since USDs are not welcome in Cuba.
-With that said, it will be just fine if you tip in US dollars because of the recent spike of the US dollars in the informal market.
+If you are traveling to Cuba from the US, you will be glad to know that US dollars are very sought by Cuban residents because of the recent spike of the US dollars in the informal market.

 Tipping at Hotels

-Hotels and resorts have lots of staff on hand to help make your trip as comfortable and stress-free as possible.
+Hotels and resorts have many staff to help make your trip as comfortable and stress-free as possible.
 Hotel staff includes maids, bartenders, receptionists, and bellboys.
 It would be best if you tipped them each time they helped you.

 Maids: 1-5 USD/night for each night of your stay